 - Traditional translation agencies usually work with offline translation tools to work out translations.
 The translator copies and pastes the final translation into the document.
-He might accidently paste the text in the wrong cell of the spreadsheet resulting in duplicate and wrong translations.
+He might accidentally paste the text in the spreadsheet's wrong cell, resulting in duplicate and inaccurate translations.

-- When translators and product managers are working on a shared spreadsheet the status of a text/translation is not marked.
+- When translators and product managers work on a shared spreadsheet, a text/translation status is not marked.
 Hence, the product manager might paste a text into the product that still needs a final review.

-- Manual processes are time consuming.
-A professional translator normally translates 2,000 to 2,500 words a day.
+- Manual processes are time-consuming.
+A professional translator typically translates 2,000 to 2,500 words a day.
 All the additional copy/paste work takes time.
-If deadlines are to close translators need to work faster and the translation quality might suffer.
-Plan translations according to release deadlines in advance to give translators enough time to work out high-quality translations.
+If deadlines are too close, translators must work faster, and the translation quality might suffer.
+Plan translations according to release deadlines to give translators enough time to work out high-quality translations.

-- Translators, developers and product managers work on the same platform which facilitates communication.
+- Translators, developers, and product managers work on the same platform facilitating communication.

-- Use statuses to organize your workflow for source and target texts and make sure every team member knows what's up.
+- Use statuses to organize your workflow for source and target texts and ensure every team member knows what's up.
 At Lingohub, we provide 5 statuses that help to keep abreast of the project:

 - text length